GALAPAGOS LAVA LIZARD

 Conservation Status: Near Threatened

 Scientific Name: Microlophus spp.
-(7 different species)
+(7 different subspecies)

-How To See A Lava Lizard At Galapagos?
+How To Spot A Galapagos Lava Lizard?

-Galapagos Lava Lizards are impossible not to spot!
-In the common arid scrubland habitat they seem to perch on every rock, or be scurrying from one place to another.
-There are in fact seven different Galapagos lava lizard species from the genus Microlophus.
-So let's find out where to look for them.
+This one's easy!
+If anything, Galapagos Lava Lizards are impossible not to spot!
+In the common arid scrubland habitat, they seem to perch on every rock or be scurrying from one place to another.

-Where to find a Galapagos Lava Lizard?
+Where to Spot Galapagos Lava Lizards?

-All year round.
-They are more active during the day when the sun is out.
+Galapagos Lava Lizards are easy to spot all year round.
+They are generally most active during the day when the sun is out.

-How to recognise a Galapagos Lava Lizard?
+How to Recognize a Galapagos Lava Lizard?

-Lava Lizard Behavior
+Galapagos Lava Lizard Behavior

 If the victorious male has any energy left after his epic muscle gym session, then he can enjoy his spoils.
 He may attempt to mate with any female within his territory.
 Females lay small pea-sized eggs, four to six at a time, buried deep in the soil.
-After three months of incubation the eggs hatch into tiny little Galapagos lava lizard babies.
+After three months of incubation, the eggs hatch into tiny little Galapagos lava lizard babies.

 Lava Lizard Galapagos Habitat

-As cold-blooded creatures they need sun rays to stay warm, and are often spotted sun-bathing atop lava rocks.
+As cold-blooded creatures, they need sun rays to stay warm and are often spotted sunbathing atop lava rocks.
 But on extremely hot days they'll retire to shadier spots to conserve their energy.

 Galapagos Lava Lizard Diet